Smouldering myeloma

+Smouldering myeloma is a symptomless, pre-malignant disorder of plasma cells, a type of white blood cell that normally produces antibodies.
+It belongs to a wider family of progressive plasma cell disorders known as plasma cell dyscrasias.
+There is a risk of eventual progression to multiple myeloma, a malignant hematological disease.

-Smouldering myeloma is a disease classified as intermediate in a spectrum of step-wise progressive diseases termed plasma cell dyscrasias.
-In this spectrum of diseases, a clone of plasma cells secreting monoclonal paraprotein (also termed myeloma protein or M protein) causes the relatively benign disease of monoclonal gammopathy of undetermined significance.
-This clone proliferates and may slowly evolve into more aggressive sub-clones that cause smouldering multiple myeloma.
-Further and more rapid evolution causes the overtly malignant stage of multiple myeloma and can subsequently lead to the extremely malignant stage of secondary plasma cell leukemia.
+At the milder end of the spectrum of plasma cell dyscrasias, a clone of plasma cells may secrete abnormal amounts of myeloma protein into the blood to cause the relatively benign disorder of monoclonal gammopathy of undetermined significance.
+When this clone proliferates it may slowly evolve into the more aggressive sub-clones that cause smouldering multiple myeloma.
+Further and more rapid evolution can then cause the overtly malignant stage of multiple myeloma and subsequently lead to the extremely malignant stage of secondary plasma cell leukemia.
 Thus, some patients with smouldering myeloma progress to multiple myeloma and plasma cell leukemia.
-Smouldering myeloma, however, is not a malignant disease.
-It is characterised as a pre-malignant disease that lacks symptoms but is associated with bone marrow biopsy showing the presence of an abnormal number of clonal myeloma cells, blood and/or urine containing a myeloma protein, and a significant risk of developing into a malignant disease.
+Smouldering myeloma, however, is not itself a malignant disease.
+It is characterised as a pre-malignant disorder that lacks symptoms but is associated with bone marrow biopsy showing the presence of an abnormal number of clonal myeloma cells, blood and/or urine containing a myeloma protein, and a significant risk of developing into a malignant disease.